 The City is also planning to build a pond and an all-inclusive fishing pier at the future Waukee Youth Sports Complex and Park, anticipated to be completed in 2022.

 Those wishing to buy a fishing license, explore maps, get Iowa fishing regulations and learn more can visit the DNR website.
-In Waukee, residents and visitors can purchase fishing licenses in person at the Hy-Vee Gas Station, located at 1025 Hickman Road.
+In Waukee, residents and visitors can purchase fishing licenses in-person at Fleet Farm, located at 1300 SE Kettlestone Blvd.

 Per Iowa's fishing regulations, the daily limit for bluegills is 25.
 The daily limit for bass is 3, but bass must be at least 15 inches long to keep.
 Releasing bass back into the waterbody helps maintain healthy fish populations.